arti9m/PHP-XLS-Excel-Parser/README.md

 ```
 _Note:_ MSCFB helper class may also need to use a temporary stream resource.
 It will behave the same way as described above, and will also use that 3rd parameter as its memory limiter.

-_Note 2:_ temporary files are automatically managed (created and deleted) by PHP.
+_Note:_ temporary files are automatically managed (created and deleted) by PHP.

 ## 4. How it works